jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-The next page asks you to register the CX plugin with vCenter, this will likely become important in future as CX is updated, but for now leave the Version as 1.0.0 and click &#8216;Next&#8217;:
+The next page asks you to register the CX plugin with vCenter, this will likely become important in future as CX is updated, but for now leave the Version as 1.0.0 and click 'Next':

 <div id='gallery-46' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>